About Benjamin Williams

 - Attended a traditional Nepali wedding

-- Crawled through ancient tunnels in the fortress city of Mycenae I later found out were the sewers
+- Crawled through ancient tunnels in the temple city of Delphi I later found out were the sewers

 - Worked an office job in Central China